-- · We have a limited operating history, which may make it difficult to evaluate our prospects and likelihood of success. - Our business is highly dependent on the success of our lead product candidate, PLN-74809, as well as PLN-1474 and any other product candidates that we advance into the clinic.
-All of our product candidates will require significant additional preclinical and clinical development before we may be able to seek regulatory approval for and launch a product commercially. - Our approach to drug discovery and development in the area of fibrotic diseases is unproven and may not result in marketable products - · Clinical development involves a lengthy, complex, and expensive process, with an uncertain outcome. - We may incur additional costs or experience delays in completing, or ultimately be unable to complete, the development and commercialization of PLN-74809 or any other product candidates. - We may fail to obtain and maintain orphan drug designations in some jurisdictions and therefore fail to secure orphan exclusivity in those jurisdictions. - Our ongoing and future clinical trials may reveal significant adverse events or unexpected drug-drug interactions not seen in our preclinical studies and may result in a safety profile that could delay or prevent regulatory approval or market acceptance of any of our product candidates. - If we encounter difficulties enrolling patients in our clinical trials, our clinical development activities could be delayed or otherwise adversely affected. - We face substantial competition, which may result in others discovering, developing, or commercializing products before or more successfully than us.
+- We have a limited operating history, which may make it difficult to evaluate our prospects and likelihood of success. - Our business is highly dependent on the success of our lead product candidate, PLN-74809 (bexotegrast), as well as PLN-1474 and any other product candidates that we advance into the clinic.
+All of our product candidates will require significant additional preclinical and clinical development before we may be able to seek regulatory approval for and launch a product commercially. - Our approach to drug discovery and development in the area of fibrotic diseases is unproven and may not result in marketable products - · Clinical development involves a lengthy, complex, and expensive process, with an uncertain outcome. - We may incur additional costs or experience delays in completing, or ultimately be unable to complete, the development and commercialization of PLN-74809 (bexotegrast) or any other product candidates. - We may fail to obtain and maintain orphan drug designations in some jurisdictions and therefore fail to secure orphan exclusivity in those jurisdictions. - Our ongoing and future clinical trials may reveal significant adverse events or unexpected drug-drug interactions not seen in our preclinical studies and may result in a safety profile that could delay or prevent regulatory approval or market acceptance of any of our product candidates. - If we encounter difficulties enrolling patients in our clinical trials, our clinical development activities could be delayed or otherwise adversely affected. - We may fail to secure a positive recommendation from health technology bodies which will impair the market penetration.

+• We face substantial competition, which may result in others discovering, developing, or commercializing products before or more successfully than us.